 ⅔ of all social apps are messaging focussed such as Facebook, Whatsapp or the Asian pendant named LINE and WeChat.
 You haven’t heard of those two just yet?
 Well, we will tell you all about them as they clearly indicate the potential of conversational commerce and the relevance of messaging for business.

-In its basic functions LINE offers all functionalities that other messenger offer as well: Sending messages, videos or voice recordings or even voice- and videocalls.
+In its basic functions LINE offers all functionalities that other messengers offer as well: Sending messages, videos or voice recordings or even voice- and videocalls.
 One differentiator is the vast selection of emojis and stickers.
-With over 10.000 in total they offer customers an entertaining extra to normal conversations that is highly used by Asian users.
+With over 10.000 in total they offer customers an entertaining extra to normal conversations that are highly used by Asian users.

 In 2016 they additionally announced their business strategy “to close the distance” and opened up their platform for business usage.
 Accordingly they provide businesses with the App LINE@ (for web, iOS and Android) that is part of the LINE family that comprehends over 50 apps.

-The features for business can be seperated into two aspects: communication and transaction.
+The features for business can be separated into two aspects: communication and transaction.
 The LINE@ app allows them to communicate 1-on-1, in real time with their customers.
-For the latter it seems like a normal conversation within their already loved and most used LINE messenger.
+For the latter, it seems like a normal conversation within their already loved and most used LINE messenger.
 Businesses can also implement market research and draw relevant information for further analysis.

 As customers can save and manage coupons and customer cards businesses have the opportunity to set buying incentives.
 Regional targeting of those in combination with notifications are tools to increase conversions, enabled by LINE.